 Hiking a trail is one of the most popular activities you can do while in Cinque Terre.
 These foot paths offer some of the most gorgeous scenery in Italy, maybe all of Europe.
-There are plenty of stunning trails through out Cinque Terre, over 20 if my count is correct.
-These trails stretch for miles as they take you through gorgeous vineyards and have you looking out over the sea with panoramic views.
+There are plenty of stunning trails throughout Cinque Terre, around 48 if my count is correct.
+These trails stretch for 120 kilometers as they take you winding through gorgeous vineyards and overlooking panoramic views of the sparkling blue sea.
 They are gorgeous, that is for sure, but they are by no means “easy”.
 Hoards of people now travel to the once secret villages of Cinque Terre and are seemingly not prepared for what they are up against.

 *Check out the Table of Contents below for quick links to the different trails*

 Hiking Cinque Terre is not easy.
 Even for someone who exercises on a daily basis, I can tell you that these trails are difficult and will have your butt and legs screaming by the end.
 Too many websites will mark the paths as “easy,” rather than telling the truth as to what they are.
 Even some of the locals will tell tourists that the paths are an easy walk.
 I don’t know, maybe they are just trying to get people to hike a trail, hurt themselves, and never come back.
 Hey, it wouldn’t be the worst decision as there are way too many people waking around these trails not knowing what they are in for.

 To hike these trails, you need 4 main things: